 - Support members in developing, designing, and realising project ideas and/or outputs around the group’s research themes.

 The group seeks to encourage diversity in its membership and recruits nationally through the National Council for Volunteering Organisations and local volunteer bureaus.
-It also recruits through organisational mailing lists and networks including those of The National Archives, the Association of Performing Arts Archives, the Western Front Association, U3A, and the Society for Theatre Research.
+It also recruits through organisational mailing lists and networks including those of The National Archives, the Association of Performing Arts Archives, the Western Front Association, the U3A, and the Society for Theatre Research.

 The project has a number of outcomes.